Madhav Ramanuj: Early life

 Ramanuj was born in Pachchham, a village in Ahmedabad district of the Indian state of Gujarat.
 His father was Odhavdas Ramanuj.
 He completed the Diploma of Arts in Applied Arts from Sheth C. N. College of Fine Arts in 1973.
 He joined the same college as professor of Applied Arts in 1973, and retired as the principal of the same college.
 He became an editor of Akhand Anand in 1969.
 He worked with publication house, Vora and Co. in 1969-70.
 He designed books covers for R. R. Sheth & Co. from 1970 to 1973.

 He served as the president of Gandharv Sangeet Vidyalaya Trust, Ahmedabad and Gujarati Sahitya Parishad.
 He was an adviser of Doordarshan, Ahmedabad.
 He worked as head of the Human Resource Department of Institute Kidney Diseases and Research Centre (IKDRC) at Ahmedabad.
 He set up the 'Kidney Theatre' group at IKDRC, which organises plays for awareness on kidney related ailments.

 Works

 Tame (You; 1972), Aksharnu Ekant (1997) and Anahadnu Ekant (2013) are his collections of poems.
 Pinjarni Aarpar (1990) is his biographical novel about Reuben David, who was the founder of the Ahmedabad Zoo.
 Suryapurush (1997, 1999) is his two parts biographical novel about Chimanbhai Patel, the former Chief Minister of Gujarat.

 He wrote lyrics for songs of Gujarati films.
 He won state prizes for Pithi Pili Ne Rang Rato (1974) and Derani Jethani (1999).

 His plays include Rag-Vairag (2000) and Akshar nu Amrut.

 Recognition

 He received the Narsinh Mehta Award in 2012 and the Sahitya Gaurav Puraskar award.
+Ramanuj was honored with the Lifetime Achievement Award At the Ahmedabad International Film Festival, presented by OmGuru.